Westport Walkabout

 Route A

-Turn left at the Olde Railway Hotel and cross the bridge towards James Street.
-You will see a tall spire-like monument in the distance.
+As you leave The Clew Bay Hotel, turn right, up James Street you will see a tall spire-like monument in the distance.
 It was erected in 1845 in memory of George Glendenning, a local agent, and banker.
 St. Patrick replaced him in 1990.

 As you walk up the street note the building on your right at the pedestrian crossing (now Intreo).
 This was the townhouse of Lord Sligo of Westport House.
 During the famine in the 1840s, the Browne family closed up Westport House and lived here.